Transforms

 target_mime_type str MIME type of the declared output

-metadata dict Extra metadata from the transform declaration (keys starting with _ excluded)
+metadata namespace / dict Extra metadata from the transform declaration (keys starting with _ excluded).
+Supports both attribute access and dict-style access

 sandbox_dir None Always None in the plugin subprocess context